-- 1.7.5 Sample Handling - a.
-Samples that require thermal preservation shall be considered acceptable if the arrival temperature of a representative sample container meets the method or mandated temperature requirement. - i.
-Samples that are delivered to the laboratory on the same day they are collected may not meet the requirements of Section 1.7.5.a) or the method, if the time frame between collection and delivery is too short for the cooling process to complete.
-In these cases, the samples shall be considered acceptable if the samples were received nestled in ice with evidence that the cooling process has begun and the temperature of the sample(s) (or representative sample) is recorded upon receipt and is less than the temperature recorded at the time of sampling. - ii.
-If sample analysis is begun within fifteen (15) minutes of collection, thermal preservation is not required. - iii.
-Thermal preservation is not required in the field if the laboratory receives the sample and either begins the analysis or refrigerates the sample within fifteen (15) minutes of collection. - b.
-Microbiological samples from known chlorinated sources (such as wastewater effluent), unknown sources where chlorine usage is suspected (such a new client or a new source) and all potable water supplies (including source water) shall be checked for absence of chlorine residual in the laboratory unless all of the following conditions are met: - i. the laboratory can show that the received sample containers are from their laboratory or have been appropriately tested and documented; - sufficient sodium thiosulfate was in each container before sample collection to neutralize at minimum 5 mg/l of chlorine for drinking water and 15 mg/l of chlorine for wastewater samples;
+- 1.7.5.2 Microbiological samples from known chlorinated sources (such as wastewater effluent), unknown sources where chlorine usage is suspected (such a new client or a new source) and all potable water supplies (including source water) shall be checked for absence of chlorine residual in the laboratory unless all of the following conditions are met: - a.
+The laboratory can show that the received sample containers are from their laboratory or have been appropriately tested and documented; - b.
+Sufficient sodium thiosulfate was in each container before sample collection to neutralize at minimum 5 mg/l of chlorine for drinking water and 15 mg/l of chlorine for wastewater samples;

-- iii. one container from each batch of laboratory prepared containers or lot of purchased ready-to-use containers is checked to ensure efficacy of the sodium thiosulfate to 5 mg/l chlorine or 15 mg/l chlorine as appropriate and the check is documented; - iv. chlorine residual is checked in the field and actual concentration is documented with sample submission.
+- c.
+One container from each batch of laboratory prepared containers or lot of purchased readyto-use containers is checked to ensure efficacy of the sodium thiosulfate to 5 mg/l chlorine or 15 mg/l chlorine as appropriate and the check is documented; - d.
+Chlorine residual is checked in the field and actual concentration is documented with sample submission.